-To get the most out of your experience map, make a note of user emotions as well.
+To get the most out of your experience map, make a note of their emotions as well.
 What feelings did they arrive with, and how do they feel during and after interacting with your brand?

-This will arm you with the knowledge to instigate positive feelings and identify where user actions and goals are contradictory.
+This will arm you with the knowledge to instigate positive feelings and identify where actions and goals are contradictory.
 If a user takes the wrong step towards their goal, you’ve identified a friction area that could be due to bad information architecture.

 7. Make a List of Opportunities

 Congrats!
 You’ve made it to our favorite part: identifying opportunities.
 It’s time to learn from everything you’ve accumulated.

 What are your customers’ pain points?
 Where do they get lost and confused?
 Where do they hesitate?
 Where do you fail to meet – or surpass – expectations?
 Where are you successful?
 Where do you earn raving reviews, high conversion rates or shortened task times?

 Make a note of all obstacles and everywhere you want to improve on your journey map.